“I know bullying happens. I am not naïve to that. But what I didn’t know is that sometimes parents think it is funny too.

 I was sitting with a few co-workers the other day having a cup of coffee and we were sharing stories about our kids.

 We were laughing about the drama around little girls and the laid back personalities of little boys.
 I was hearing about dance and soccer and laughing at the ‘darndest’ things kids say.

 The conversation kept evolving and I was having the best time.
 I love hearing about other people’s kids and what I have to look forward to.

 And then one of the ladies said the following: ‘My son makes fun of the autistic boy in his class and it’s hilarious.’

 First, I swear you could hear a pin drop.
 We stopped our giggling and side conversations and turned to her.

-Second, I immediately thought I must not have heard her incorrectly.
+Second, I immediately thought I must not have heard her correctly.
 I must have heard her wrong.
 No one would think this let alone say it out loud.